• Skip to primary navigation

 Instructions

-• Heat oil in a saucepan, and add onions.
-Fry onions on medium heat for 3 minutes.
+• Heat oil in a saucepan and add cumin seeds.
+Fry until aromatic.

-• Cover the pan with a tight fitting lid, and let the potatoes steam on low heat for about 15 minutes.
+• Lower heat to medium, cover the pan with a tight fitting lid and let the potatoes steam until ready.

 • Remove from heat.
 Serve with roti or daal chawal.